Get Your FREE Wedding MC Wedding Speech Guide In The Free Wedding Speech Guides Section

 If you’re good friends with the groom, think of appropriate stories to include in your speech.

 Five minutes is a good time frame to work with.
-That’s about 750 words.

 If you’re using props, then adjust your time frame accordingly - but keep the time to a reasonable length.

-And there’s no question that a humorous best man wedding speech is a wonderful way to entertain the wedding guests.
+And there’s no question that a humorous best man wedding speech is a wonderful way to entertain the guests.

-Avoid saying things that would embarrass - or humiliate - the groom, the bride, or the wedding guests.
+Avoid saying things that would embarrass – or humiliate – the groom, the bride, or the guests.

 Specific statements about the groom’s ex-girlfriends or his past love life are delicate subjects and are best left for the bachelor party.